 If you have latent TB, you won't have symptoms.
 If the disease becomes active TB, you will most likely have symptoms.

 Symptoms of active TB in the lungs include:

 - A cough with thick, cloudy, and sometimes bloody mucus from the lungs (sputum) for more than 2 weeks.

 - Fatigue and weakness.

-- Loss of appetite and unexplained weight loss.
+- Loss of appetite and losing weight without trying.

 - Shortness of breath and chest pain.

 These symptoms start gradually and develop over weeks or months.
 You may have one or two mild symptoms and not know that you have the disease.